 Applicants are encouraged to complete a brief online Intent to Submit an Application (ISA) before developing a full application.
 The ISA includes four parts: problem statement, program goals, activities, and evaluation.
 Applicants will also designate the grant officials and state the estimated total project costs, keeping in mind that the amount may change in the application.
 The ISA includes a succinct description of an indigent defense improvement that will be implemented if grant funds are awarded to the county.
-Although ISAs are optional, counties should submit them by March 31, 2020 in order to provide sufficient opportunity to incorporate TIDC feedback when developing a full application.
+Although ISAs are optional, counties should submit them by March 31, 2021 in order to provide sufficient opportunity to incorporate TIDC feedback when developing a full application.
 ISAs are submitted using the Grant and Plan Management Website.
+Regardless of whether an applicant submits an ISA, all applicants are strongly encouraged to contact TIDC early in their application development process.